 As state institutions, the public schools are well protected from the market forces that normally determine the success or failure of a private enterprise.
-While monopolies in the private sector are possible but highly unlikely, unless sanctioned by government, they are virtually inevitable in the public sector because of the latter's hierarchal, bureaucratic structure which rewards conformity and discourages competition.
-Those who work their way up into positions of power and control in the hierarchy use that power by way of tenure to solidify and perpetuate their control.
-Since they set the standards for promotion within the hierarchy, they promote only those who support them.
+While monopolies in the private sector are possible but highly unlikely unless sanctioned by government, they are virtually inevitable in the public sector because of the latter's hierarchal, bureaucratic structure which rewards conformity and discourages competition.
+Those who work their way up to positions of power and control in the hierarchy use that power by way of tenure to solidify and perpetuate their control.
+Since they supervise the doctoral programs and set the standards for promotion within the hierarchy, they promote only those who support them.
 Thus, the system is self-perpetuating.